Experimental research is research that involves using a scientific approach to examine research variables.

 Eventually, the child started to cry and feared the white rat.
 The child also developed a fear of other white, furry objects such as white rabbits and a Santa’s beard.

-This study is famous because it demonstrated one way in which phobias are developed in humans, and also because it is now considered highly unethical.
+This study is famous because it demonstrated one way in which phobias are developed in humans, and also because it is now considered highly unethical for its mistreatment of children, lack of study debriefing, and intent to instil fear.

 7. A Class Divided: Discrimination